Mr G strolled outdoors on the lawn

 He felt kind of crappy

-As he tightened up the mistake
+As he tightened up the intake.

-A new bag of seeds he had bought
+A new bag of seeds was bought

 “It’s all good,” Mr G had thought

-But again, the squirrel tripped
+But again, the device tripped

 And the bird seed was nipped